farmergreg/vim-lastplace/README.md

 ```

 Closed folds are automatically opened when jumping to the last edit position.
-If you do not like this behavior you can disable it by putting this in your vimrc:
+If you do not like this behavior you can disable it by placing this in your vimrc:

 ```vim
     let g:lastplace_open_folds = 0